 The Pointer Club organises a number of events each year ranging from Shows (Championship & Open) and Field Trials.
 We also provide help and advice to members on training, owning, showing and working Pointers.

 The Pointer Club has the declared objective of promoting the interests of the breed, uniting those interested in the breed and upholding the Standard of the Pointer

 The Club runs seven Field Trials each year in accordance with Kennel Club Rules & Regulations.

 The aim of each trial is to run it as close as possible to a day’s shooting.
 The dogs are required to systemically quarter the ground with pace and style, showing natural hunting ability.
 They should point gamebirds and when asked, work out the point freely and drop to flush and shot.

-In addition to the field trials the club also holds up to three training days for Pointers and Setters per year.
-The aim of these days are to help educate & encourage newcomers to our sport.
+In addition to the field trials, the club also holds up to three training days for Pointers and Setters per year.
+The aim of these days is to help educate & encourage newcomers to our sport.
 They are designed to help owners and their dogs to gain an insight into the background and basic training of a working Pointer or Setter and also understand more about the quarry and management of the ground that we work on.
 From attending these days, some participants are able to progress to a standard capable of competing in field trials.